 Problem solving & reasoning

-We put a strong emphasis on problem solving and reasoning from pre-school through to year 6.
+We put a strong emphasis on problem solving and reasoning from Reception through to year 6.
 We use a range of manipulatives (actual objects that children can see, move, reorder etc.) all the way through the school.
-We use a maths scheme across KS1 and KS2 called PowerMaths.
 This provides children with opportunities to collaborate, reason, explore and also provides a clear structure for children, teachers and families.